Skip to content

 return false;

-}A two-layer check.
-The first layer: if the state is not kValid, return true—empty callbacks (kEmpty) and consumed callbacks (kConsumed) are both considered "canceled."
-This makes sense—an empty callback has nothing to execute, and a consumed callback has already been executed.
-The second layer: if there is a cancellation token and the token is invalid, also return true.
+Two layers of checks.
+First layer: if the state is not kValid, return true—empty callbacks (kEmpty) and consumed callbacks (kConsumed) both count as "cancelled."
+This makes sense—empty callbacks have nothing to execute, and consumed callbacks have already run.
+Second layer: if there is a cancellation token and the token is invalid, also return true.

 Cancellation Check in impl_run()